Church Growth

 Create a 'This Week at Church' Text Message

 A brief Sunday-evening or Monday-morning text recap: what happened, what's coming up, and one prayer request.
-Keep it under 160 characters.
 Members who opt in to this text feel like insiders — they know what's happening and feel part of something ongoing.

 Launch a Church Podcast or Sermon Podcast Feed